 For comparison, the nominal expected curve (solid black line) as well as the system specification are shown as well (dashed black line).
 The effect of not cleaning the primary regularly is illustrated by the historical 2007-2008 throughput values of the mirror which dropped significantly with time (see orange and grey lines).
 The values for 2012 - 2014 (see dark green dashed line) are an average.
-In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned (see red dashed line), and in August 2016 the Spherical Aberration Corrector (SAC) was partially cleaned (see purple dashed line).
-The currently measured telescope throughput numbers are shown as the dark blue points.
+In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned (see pink dashed line), and in August 2016 the Spherical Aberration Corrector (SAC) was partially cleaned (see purple dashed line).
+The currently measured telescope throughput numbers are shown as the light brown circles.
 We are closer to the expected throughput in the red part of the spectrum than we are at blue and intermediate wavelengths.
 We suspect an aging SAC is the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.

 Figure 4.2: Top: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometer) are compared to expectations.
-The most recent values are indicated with the dark blue stars (only the first and last filters are shown here because the exposure times were long enough to eliminate the shutter effect of SALTICAM, while those in the middle were not).
+The most recent values are indicated with the light brown circles.
 Measurements correspond to the 7-10 best quality mirror segments.
 Bottom: RSS optics throughput values.
 The line was derived by Ken Nordsieck in 2013 and has been adjusted by a factor of approximately 1.6 improvement in efficiency due to the 2014 RSS intervention and 2015 ADC clean.
 The blue points show mean values from measured on-sky photometry in 2015, 2016, and 2017, when they have stayed quite stable.